MKHenson/modepress-admin-app-engine/readme.md

 # Modepress Admin
-A small plugin for the Modepress admin app to manage the various aspects of the app-engine
+A small plugin for the Modepress admin app to manage the various aspects of the hatchery

 ## Current stable version
 * v0.1.0